JanBeh/neumond/README.md

 ## Module `eio`

-Module for asynchronous I/O, working with the `effect` and `fiber` modules.
+Module for asynchronous I/O, using non-blocking I/O (through the `nbio` Lua module written in C) and the `waitio` module to wait for I/O.

-The usual way to use this module is:
+The usual way to use this module is to use its function in the `action` of a single `waitio_fiber.main(action, ...)` call.
+Example:

 ```
-local fiber = require "fiber"
+local waitio_fiber = require "waitio_fiber"
 local eio = require "eio"

-fiber.main(
-  eio.main,
+waitio_fiber.main(
   function()
-    -- code goes here
+    eio.stdout:flush("Hello World!\n")
   end
 )
 ```